 Meals are served in the dining area of the college and are catered by Bon Appetit.
 We work closely with these folks in the hopes that all dietary requirements and restrictions are accounted for and that our participants’ needs are met.
 Students not staying with us on campus need to pay for meals individually.

 Portland is easy to get to by air, train, bus, and car.
 The Portland International Airport (PDX) is accessible to major cities throughout the country, and is about twenty to thirty minutes from Reed College via public transportation, shuttle services, and cabs/Uber.
 The bus and train stations, located in downtown Portland, are about fifteen minutes from the college campus.
 Participants can also rent cars at the airport and throughout the city.
 Click here for directions.

 Once accepted and registered into the program, Workshop participants who have completed a book of stories or poems, a novel, or a memoir and want to receive a consultation on ways to improve their manuscripts are invited to apply for a mentorship with select faculty, guests, and editors.
 To be considered for this program, please fill out the mentorship application included in your acceptance packet.
 Tin House will then submit a query to your choice of faculty member.
 If the mentor is available, the student is required to submit his or her book-length manuscript before the Workshop begins.

 A mentorship is not an edit, but a manuscript evaluation.
-Students can expect to meet with their mentors two to three times throughout the week of the Workshop and receive a comprehensive three-to-five-page manuscript evaluation.
+Students can expect to meet with their mentors two times throughout the week of the Workshop and receive a comprehensive three-to-five-page manuscript evaluation.